-With international travel finally opening up again (well, at least for some people), you could be forgiven for being a bit rusty when it comes to travel prep.
+With international travel finally back on the cards post-COVID, you could be forgiven for being a bit rusty when it comes to travel prep.
 You’ll need to gather the essentials: a hardy set of luggage, some comfortable clothes, a good book for the flight, and don’t forget your passport… Another valuable tool in the globe-trotter’s arsenal is a GMT watch.

 A much-misunderstood category of timepieces, leading jeweller and watch purveyor Bucherer provides this handy definition: “in simple terms, a GMT watch is a timepiece with a 24-hour format hand that indicates a second time zone in addition to the other hands, not just any multiple time zone watch with more than one 12 hour format dial.”